Indications for new scalar resonances at the LHC and a possible interpretation: The 2-Higgs Doublet extended Georgi-Machacek model

 Note that, given its controversial status \cite{Janot:2024ryq}, the LEP indication \cref{eq:h95LEP} for $h_{95}$ is {\sl not} systematically taken into account, but only shown as a further possible constraint referred to as LEPh95.

+\item For $\kappa_W^{H_{650}}$, we choose four representative values within the allowed narrow range given by \cref{eq:WWH650min} for three different values of $c$.

+\item Since the indication for $H_{320}$ involves a substantial $H_{320} h_{125} h_{125}$ coupling (see the last line of \cref{tab:significance}), the couplings of $H_{320}$ to $ZZ$ and $WW$ should remain sufficiently small to account for the non-observation of decays to gauge bosons \cite{ATLAS:2022wti} .
+While this is difficult to quantify precisely, the last line of \cref{tab:inputs} should not be seen as an input motivated by quantitative experimental indications, but rather as a qualitative guide for the scan presented in this section.
+We will however be brought to relax these bounds on $|\kappa_W^{H_{320}}|, |\kappa_Z^{H_{320}}|$ in the subsequent section. \end{itemize}

-\Cref{fig:ktkW-NEW} shows the result of the allowed regions for $\kappa_t^{h_{95}}=\kappa_b^{h_{95}}=\kappa_\tau^{h_{95}}$ and $\kappa_W^{h_{95}}$, consistent with \cref{eq:h95gamgam,eq:h95tautau} at the 2$\sigma$ level, light green (1$\sigma$ level, dark green).
+\Cref{fig:ktkW-NEW} shows the result of the allowed regions for $\kappa_t^{h_{95}} \left(=\kappa_b^{h_{95}}=\kappa_\tau^{h_{95}}\right)$ and $\kappa_W^{h_{95}}$, consistent with \cref{eq:h95gamgam,eq:h95tautau}, at the $1\sigma$ level (dark green) and $2\sigma$ level (light green).
 Obviously the green regions do not depend on the other inputs and are identical in the four panels of the figure.
-Further constraints come from the fact that the fixed $h_{125}$ reduced couplings and the requirement of real-valued $\cal X$ and couplings constrain the allowed ranges of the VEVs $v_1,v_2$ and $u$ for each of the four chosen values of $\kappa_W^{H_{650}}$.
-Among the latter, the first three, require $u$ at least as large as $\sim 78$~GeV, with $v_1 \simeq 16~{\rm GeV}, v_2 \simeq 76~{\rm GeV}$, corresponding to \cref{fig:ktkW-NEW}(a),(b),(c), while a somewhat smaller value is obtained, $u\simeq 69~{\rm GeV}$, with $v_1 \simeq 14~{\rm GeV}, v_2 \simeq 104~{\rm GeV}$, for $\kappa_W^{H_{650}} =1$, as in \cref{fig:ktkW-NEW}(d).
+On top of that, the fixed $\kappa^{h_{125}}$s, and the real-valued nature of $\cal X$ and couplings, constrain the allowed ranges of the VEVs $v_1,v_2$ and $u$ for each of the four chosen values of $\kappa_W^{H_{650}}$.
+Among the latter, the first three require $u$ at least as large as $\sim 78$~GeV, with $v_1 \simeq 16~{\rm GeV}, v_2 \simeq 76~{\rm GeV}$, corresponding to \cref{fig:ktkW-NEW}(a),(b),(c), while a somewhat smaller value $u\simeq 69~{\rm GeV}$ is obtained with $v_1 \simeq 14~{\rm GeV}, v_2 \simeq 104~{\rm GeV}$, for $\kappa_W^{H_{650}} =1$, as in \cref{fig:ktkW-NEW}(d).
 Even then, large fractions of the green regions are found not to be compatible with real-valued couplings of the remaining sectors.
 The red regions are the allowed ones where reality of $\cal X$ as well as the requirements of the last line of \cref{tab:inputs} are fulfilled.
 Note also that only the smaller values of $\kappa_W^{H_{650}}$ allow for regions consistent with LEPh95, the blue regions in \cref{fig:ktkW-NEW}(a) and (b), while slightly larger $\kappa_W^{H_{650}}$ would not be consistent with the LEP indications.
+Thus, ignoring the latter conservatively, the red regions are the ones allowed by all theoretical constraints and experimental data.